-We’re ready to make music in support of your next event, festival, market, protest, block party, parade, gathering, birthday party, wedding, etc… Reach out to us and if it’s a good fit we’ll try to make it happen.
+We’re ready to make music in support of your next community event, festival, market, protest, block party, parade, gathering, etc… Reach out to us and if it’s a good fit we’ll try to make it happen.
 Hello musician!

 We’re an open band and we welcome you to come play with us.
 We rehearse weekly, generally Monday evenings.
 Weather permitting, we meet outside (typically on the plaza outside the Stony Brook MBTA station on the Orange Line, but we are exploring some other Jamaica Plain locations too), and during the colder months we use a nearby indoor practice space.
 Come make music with us—or just say hello and see how we roll.
 Feel free to email us at firstname.lastname@example.org with any questions.
 If you’re thinking you may want to join in on a regular basis, please give all the information here a careful read.
 We look forward to seeing (and hearing) you!